apache/druid/docs/ingestion/data-formats.md

 ParseSpecs serve two purposes:

-- The String Parser use them to determine the format (i.e. JSON, CSV, TSV) of incoming rows.
+- The String Parser use them to determine the format (i.e., JSON, CSV, TSV) of incoming rows.
 - All Parsers use them to determine the timestamp and dimensions of incoming rows.

 If `format` is not included, the parseSpec defaults to `tsv`.